Network Security / UniFi

 - Verify service health after each phase

-A hardened deployment can answer these clearly:
+A truly hardened deployment can clearly answer:

 - Which VLANs can initiate connections to which services?